Anglo-Chinese School: Houses

-Drama

-The school's Junior College section, known as the Anglo-Chinese School Independent Stage (ACSIS), won gold in the Singapore Youth Festival 2012, for the play "Rabbit".
-This was ACSIS' most recent participation in this competition.

-The school's Secondary section, the Anglo-Chinese School Drama Club (ACSDC) won silver in the Singapore Youth Festival 2011.
-In April 2012, they performed a spoof of CSI: Crime Scene Investigation, called A:CSI.
-Later that year, they performed in a sequel called A:CSI (II).

-In 2013, ACSDC participated in the 2013 SYF with a play entitled "The Day I Met The Prince", a take on Kuo Pao Kun's piece.
-They won a distinction, the equivalent of a gold in the new SYF grading system.

-The members of both clubs are drawn from the Anglo-Chinese School (Independent).

-Debating

-ACJC has won the national debating championship for pre-university institutions on a number of occasions, most recently in 2013 and 2014.
-ACS (Independent) also won the competition in 2010 and 2018.
-ACS (Independent) won the Singapore Secondary Schools Debating Championships (SSSDC) Division I title in 2005 and 2013, and was also crowned National Secondary School Debating Champions in 1998 in the pre-SSSDC era.
-ACS (Barker Road) won the SSSDC Division II title in 2010 and 2014 and Division III title in 2004.
-Many debaters from the schools have gone on to represent Singapore in the World Schools Debating Championships.

 Schools

 Anglo-Chinese School (Primary)

-Anglo-Chinese School (Primary) was separated from the secondary classes in 1928 and was located at Coleman Street while the secondary classes moved to the new building at Cairnhill.
+Anglo-Chinese School (Primary) (ACSP) was separated from the secondary classes in 1928 and was located at Coleman Street while the secondary classes moved to the new building at Cairnhill.
 In 1951, a branch school was established at Barker Road.
 In 1957, ACPS in Coleman Street catered to pupils from Primary 1 to 3 while Primary 4 to 6 classes remained known as ACJS.
 In 1961, leaving the Barker Road campus to be used for secondary and pre-university classes, Mr Lau Hee Boon became the first autonomous principal of ACPS with pupils from Primary 1 to 6, incorporating the Oldham Methodist Primary School with classes from Primary 1 to 6 in the afternoon.
 At the end of 1984, the junior school moved to 25 Peck Hay Road, while the primary school continued lessons at Canning Rise until 1994.
 It merged with the Barker Road school in that year, but in December 1998 relocated temporarily to 9 Ah Hood Road while waiting for the completion of the Barker Road campus rebuilding project.
 The school moved back to Barker Road on 4 December 2002.

-The school's students sit for the local PSLE in primary class six and have the option to move on to the ACS Secondary Schools with affiliation favours.

-The principal is Leong-Ho Hil May.